Production function estimation using subjective expectations data: Production Function Estimation Using Firms' Expectations

+EZ-NPR may appear simpler to implement than the iterative NPR algorithm as consistent estimates can be obtained via Generalized Method of Moments (GMM) estimation using corrected moments of the form \eqref{eq:correctedmoment}.
+In practice, however, the non-linear high-dimensional objective function is hard to optimize numerically.
+We therefore use a nested optimization procedure that estimates $\Psi$ and the variance parameters in an ``inner'' optimization stage, while an ``outer'' optimization focuses on the two-dimensional production function parameter vector of interest.
+We discuss this nested approach alongside further implementation details in Appendix \ref{adix:EZNPR}.

-\subsection{Accommodating biased expectations and imperfect knowledge of the production technology}
+\subsection{Accommodating Biased Expectations and Imperfect Knowledge of the Production Technology}

-In our baseline case, when firms know the true production technology and their beliefs align with this, the law of motion for $\omega_{it}$ can be inverted to obtain equation (\ref{eq:gomega_inverse}).
-This inversion is crucial to the NPR estimation algorithm and is analogous to the monotonicity condition that OP impose on the investment policy function and that LP and ACF impose on the material input policy function.
-Also known as the `scalar unobservable' assumption, it imposes a one-to-one mapping between firms' expectations and their current productivity.
+In our baseline case, when firms know the true production technology (as in the other proxy methods) and their beliefs align with this, the law of motion for $\omega_{it}$ can be inverted to obtain equation (\ref{eq:gomega_inverse}).
+This inversion is crucial to the NPR estimation algorithm and is analogous to the invertibility condition that OP impose on the investment policy function and that LP and ACF impose on the material input policy function.
+We thus rely on a one-to-one mapping between firms' expectations and their current productivity to generate a proxy for the latter.

 Given the centrality of expectations to the NPR algorithm, it is important to consider whether and how expectational biases undermine the proposed approach.
-The first thing to note is that our suggested method can accommodate biased input expectations as long as such bias is also reflected in firms' expected output and vice-versa.
+The first thing to note is that our suggested method can accommodate biased input expectations as long as such bias is also reflected in firms' expected output and vice versa.
 If, for example, a firm is systematically optimistic in its sales forecasts we would require it to be similarly optimistic in its employment forecasts.
 The precise meaning of `similarity' in this context is governed by the production function.
 Specifically, in the case of a firm with over-optimistic output expectations, we require bias in the firm's employment expectations such that the integral of the production function with respect to expected labor equals the biased output expectation.
-For example, when the production function is Cobb-Douglas, equation (\ref{eq:prodfunct_cd}) gives: